-This guide will steer you in the right direction, from looking at what questions to ask, to ensuring that you're making the right choice, to explaining the ins-and-outs of a bond application and registration.
-It will help you prepare for what's ahead, so that you can enjoy the excitement of buying your first home, instead of worrying about what's around the corner.
+This guide will steer you in the right direction, from looking at what questions to ask, and ensuring that you're making the right choice, to explaining the insand-outs of a bond application and registration.
+It will prepare and empower you with the tools you need to make informed decisions without worrying about what's around the corner, allowing you to fully enjoy the excitement of the journey that is homeownership.